 Gail has designed and facilitated cultural awareness, cultural competency and cultural intelligence courses for more than 2 decades and currently assists organisations in implementing lasting behavioral and attitudinal change.
 Gail is a director for both Indigenous Consulting Group and Kaata Tidje.

-Prices are per registrant and are inclusive of GST
+Prices are inclusive of GST

 NESA Training events